leigh2/coherent_residual_mapper/README.md

 ![Original residual map](/figs/original.png)

-Clearly there is a lot of coherent spatial structure present in this image.
+Clearly there is a lot of spatially coherent structure present in this image.
 We can reduce the scatter in the observations of individual stars if we can remove this structure.

 ### The solution